-Induction
+7. Induction

-We recognise that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework for all staff.
+We recognise that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework and ongoing vigilance for all staff.
 We will therefore provide ongoing training and support for all staff.